 Clear Space Near Air Returns

 You won’t need cold air returns in the winter right?
 Wrong.
 Confirm your air returns (the bigger vents) are not blocked and that air can flow easily into them.
-Your cold air returns are needed to help your heating equipment run efficiently.
+Your cold air returns are needed to help your furnace run efficiently.

 Update Your Windows